 The employee survey still is perhaps the most ubiquitous tool in use for HR to give their employees a voice.

-It may be changing and being disrupted (debatable) by regular or real-time feedback mechanisms but regardless employee data collection will continue.
+It may be changing and being disrupted (debatable) by regular or real-time continuous listening and other feedback mechanisms.
+Regardless, employee survey data collection will continue.

 I am, however, constantly amazed by the amount of power that is overlooked with these surveys.
 We’re gathering some incredibly powerful and telling data.
 Yet, we barely use a portion of the informational wealth it holds.